 QuickBooks uses accounting terms throughout.
 Although it’s not a big deal, it might not be ideal for those who are not used to bookkeeping yet.

 Xero's platform has a rather slow loading time.
 Every click of a button leads to a reload or a pop-up of the page requiring you to wait a bit.
+QuickBooks, on the other hand, is faster and is much more user and beginner-friendly.

-QuickBooks outlines reports thoroughly although it’s just limited to accounting and bookkeeping solutions.
-On the other hand, Xero has more advanced features and has more solutions that go beyond just reporting data.
-They have sales tracking solutions and a CRM software.
+Xero has more advanced features and has more solutions that go beyond just reporting data.
+They have sales tracking solutions and CRM software.